miyunrx/writing-samples/index.md

 - Lovaza [package insert].
 Research Triangle Park, NC: GlaxoSmithKline; 2008.
 - Vascepa [package insert].
 Dublin, Ireland: Amarin Pharma Inc.; 2016

+## Sample 3
-## 3. When should I get my flu shot and what type of flu shot should I get?
+### When should I get my flu shot and what type of flu shot should I get?

 The CDC recommends that everyone gets his or her flu shot every year.
 Especially now with COVID-19, more people are becoming aware of everyday vaccines.